syncfusion-content/wpf-docs/wpf/Ribbon/StylingAndTemplates.md

 ## Visual styles

-The appearance of Ribbon control can be customized by [VisualStyles](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.VisualStyles.html) attached property of the SfSkinManager.
-You can find the list of available built-in themes and the assemblies needs to be referred in the below documentation [link](https://help.syncfusion.com/wpf/themes/skin-manager).
+The appearance of Ribbon control can be customized by the [VisualStyles](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.VisualStyles.html) attached property of the SfSkinManager.
+You can find the list of available built-in themes and the assemblies needs to be referred in the following [link](https://help.syncfusion.com/wpf/themes/skin-manager).

 ### Add SfSkinManager reference

-There are several ways to add the Syncfusion SfSkinManager reference in Visual Studio WPF project.
-The following steps will help to add through `XAML` code.
+There are several ways to add the Syncfusion SfSkinManager reference in the Visual Studio WPF project.
+The following steps will help to add using the `XAML` code.

-1) Add reference to `Syncfusion.SfSkinManager.WPF` assembly or Syncfusion.SfSkinManager.WPF [nuget package](https://www.nuget.org/packages/Syncfusion.SfSkinManager.WPF) to the project.
+1) Add reference to the `Syncfusion.SfSkinManager.WPF` assembly or Syncfusion.SfSkinManager.WPF [nuget package](https://www.nuget.org/packages/Syncfusion.SfSkinManager.WPF) to the project.

-2) Import Syncfusion WPF schema `http://schemas.syncfusion.com/wpf` or the assembly namespace `Syncfusion.SfSkinManager` in XAML page.
+2) Import Syncfusion WPF schema `http://schemas.syncfusion.com/wpf` or the assembly namespace `Syncfusion.SfSkinManager` in the XAML page.

 ### Apply styles using SfSkinManager

-The SfSkinManger provides rich and professional look and feel UI for Ribbon window.
-The list of visual styles are given below,
+The SfSkinManger provides a rich and professional look and feel UI for the Ribbon window.
+A list of visual styles are given as follows,

 * Office2010Black, Office2010Blue and Office2010Silver
 * Office2013DarkGray, Office2013LightGray and Office2013White